ElMassimo/vite-plugin-erb/README.md

 ## Disclaimer ⚠️

-This library is intended for legacy projects—please do not use it on new projects.
+This library is intended for __legacy projects__—please do not use it on new projects.

-Mixing `.erb` on JS and CSS files can lead to a fragile setup where your frontend assets are entangled with your backend setup, making it very hard to migrate to different tooling or frameworks.
+Using ERB with JS and CSS files can lead to a fragile setup where your frontend assets are entangled with your backend setup, making it very hard to migrate to different tooling or frameworks.

-The goal of this library is to provide a way to ease out the transition as you __gradually remove__ your `.js.erb` and `.css.erb` files.
+The goal of this library is to ease out the transition as you __gradually remove__ your `.js.erb` files.

-A safer and better approach if you need to share constants or values is to instead [generate JS from Ruby][jsfromroutes].
+If you need to share constants or values between the backend and the frontend, a safer and more performant approach is to instead [generate JS or TypeScript from Ruby][jsfromroutes] and import it as usual (or viceversa).

 ## Why? 🤔